Waikato/weka-wiki/docs/packages/manager.md

 ---

-Weka 3.7.8 and snapshot builds of the developer version of Weka after September 24 2012 now offer a completely "offline" mode that involves no attempts to connect to the internet.
+Weka 3.7.8 now offers a completely "offline" mode that involves no attempts to connect to the internet.
 This mode can be used to install package zip files that the user already has on the file system, and to browse already installed packages.
 This mode can be accessed from the command line package manager by specifying the "-offline" option.
 Alternatively, the property weka.packageManager.offline=true can be provided to the Java virtual machine on the command line or in a properties file (see the section on properties below).

 ----